-It is generally well-known that drugs such as cocaine and heroin are illegal under federal and state law, and even marijuana remains illegal in some states.
-However, authorities can also prosecute people for owning or selling related items or objects, even if they are not in possession of the actual drugs.
+It is generally well-known that drugs such as cocaine and heroin are illegal under federal and state law.
+Even cannabis (marijuana) remains illegal in some states.
+However, authorities can also prosecute people for owning or selling related items or objects.
+This can happen even if they are not in possession of the actual drugs.
+These items tend to provide ways for people to ingest illegal substances into the human body or carry them for future drug use.

-This article contains an overview of information about laws prohibiting drug-related paraphernalia.
-These laws are useful for providing police with probable cause to search vehicles, areas, and people for actual illegal drugs.
+This article contains an overview of information about laws prohibiting the possession of drug paraphernalia.
+These laws help provide police with probable cause to search vehicles, areas, and people for illegal drugs, such as methamphetamine.
+If you want further information, a criminal defense lawyer can help.

 Drug Paraphernalia Laws